apache/apisix/doc/plugins/skywalking.md

 ## Disable Plugin

-When you want to disable the skyWalking plugin, it is very simple, you can delete the corresponding json configuration in the plugin configuration, no need to restart the service, it will take effect immediately:
+When you want to disable the skyWalking plugin on a route/service, it is very simple, you can delete the corresponding json configuration in the plugin configuration, no need to restart the service, it will take effect immediately: